 Enrollment in the MIT Student Extended Insurance Plan is automatic.
 Students may submit an online waiver request if they have comparable insurance coverage.

 Payment of the tuition fee entitles all regular and special students to many health care services at MIT Medical (Building E23) at no charge.
 The MIT Student Extended Insurance Plan covers hospitalization due to accidents or illness and meets the state’s requirement for comprehensive health insurance.
 Insurance is required for all students unless they can demonstrate that they have comparable coverage through another insurance program.
 Refer to the Medical Requirements section for additional details or visit MIT Medical.

-The tuition for all regular students, including graduate student staff, in the first and second terms is $24,790 per term, except for students entering the Sloan Master's Program, the Leaders for Global Operations Program, and the master's programs in Supply Chain Management, for whom the tuition is $35,500 per term.
+The tuition for all regular students, including graduate student staff, in the first and second terms is $25,760 per term, except for students entering the Sloan Master's Program, the Leaders for Global Operations Program, the Real Estate Development Master's program, and the master's programs in Supply Chain Management.
+Students in these programs should check with the appropriate department office for relevant tuition amounts.
 Full tuition in either term of the current year covers the January Independent Activities Period.
-The minimum term tuition charge for registration for doctoral thesis upon readmission as a resident student is $37,185 if not registered during the preceding regular term.
+The minimum term tuition charge for registration for doctoral thesis upon readmission as a resident student is $38,640 if not registered during the preceding regular term.

-Special students (except in the Sloan School of Management) are charged at the rate of $770 per unit whether taken for credit or not.
-This unit fee applies up to a maximum of $24,790 per term and is subject to the following minimum fees:
+Special students are charged at the rate of $800 per unit whether taken for credit or not.
+This unit fee applies up to a maximum of $25,760 per term and is subject to the following minimum fees: